awsdocs/amazon-emr-management-guide/doc_source/emr-plan-upload-s3.md

 Amazon EMR supports Amazon S3 multipart upload through the AWS SDK for Java\.
 Multipart upload lets you upload a single object as a set of parts\.
 You can upload these object parts independently and in any order\.
 If transmission of any part fails, you can retransmit that part without affecting other parts\.
 After all parts of your object are uploaded, Amazon S3 assembles the parts and creates the object\.

-For more information, see [Multipart upload overview](https://docs.aws.amazon.com/AmazonS3/latest/dev/mpuoverview.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [Multipart upload overview](https://docs.aws.amazon.com/AmazonS3/latest/dev/mpuoverview.html) in the *Amazon Simple Storage Service User Guide*\.

 In addition, Amazon EMR offers properties that allow you to more precisely control the clean\-up of failed multipart upload parts\.